Fede2782/oneCompleter-Legacy/README.md

 - ✅ AR Emoji Features
 - ✅ Camera fun mode

-To be added (I'm working on it):
+## To be added (I'm working on it):
 - ❌️ Photo remaster (full version)
 - ❌ DeX on PC

-Maybe (I don't know how to enable these):
+## Maybe (I don't know how to enable these):
 - ❓️ Styles feature in Photo Editor
 - ❓️ Tablet as Second screen

 Feel free to contribute if you have some ideas or ways to enable or add these features.

-Big files are stored here: https://gitlab.com/Fede2782/onecompleter-files/
+Big files are stored here to reduce zip file size: https://gitlab.com/Fede2782/onecompleter-files/

 If you want to test new builds immediatly you can download artifacts from Github actions.